lunahernandez/practice1_DACD/README.md

 5. **Run the project:** Click on the run button (green) next to the `main` method or press `Ctrl` `Shift` `F10` in both modules.

+### Run the Project using releases

+#### Prerequisites
+- Java Development Kit (JDK) installed.
+- Apache ActiveMQ Broker installed.

+#### Steps to Execute

+1. **Download and extract the ZIP files:**
+   Download the zip files corresponding to the Prediction Provider and Event Store Builder modules and unzip them.

+2. **Configure Apache ActiveMQ:**
+   Follow the instructions [here](https://activemq.apache.org/getting-started) to start the broker.

+3.  **Configure the OpenWeatherMap API Key:**
+    Provide the API key as a command line argument.
+4. **Run the project:**
+   - Open a terminal or command prompt.
+   - Navigate to the extracted folders for Event Store Builder and Prediction Provider.
+   - **Run the event-store-builder:**
+     ```
+     java -jar event-store-builder-1.0-SNAPSHOT-jar-with-dependencies.jar your_api_key
+     ```
+   - **Run the prediction provider:**
+     ```
+     java -jar prediction-provider-1.0-SNAPSHOT-jar-with-dependencies.jar your_api_key
+     ```

+Recommendations: open three terminals, as control does not return to the user until execution stops.
 ## Design
 ### Design Patterns and Principles Used
 #### Design Patterns